88 items found

 £14,500Large George III wrought iron fire grate

 the standards formed of elegant urn-topped pierced obelisks standing on a group of Tuscan columns, united by pierced and engraved shaped apron, of unusually large size.
-Blacking or polishing of the iron work can be arranged, if deemed necessary.£14,500 -
+Blacking or polishing can be arranged, if deemed necessary.£14,500 -

 A rare George III Westminster “Gala” sedan chair